 Know that the Sydney Opera House isn’t just for looks; it’s an active theater with over 40 shows, ranging from musicals to ballets, gracing its five stages every week.
 You can also experience its true magic as an opera house -- the purpose for which it was constructed!
 When booking your tickets, opt for a performance in the Joan Sutherland Theatre -- the main opera theatre with the best acoustics.

 Stroll Through The Royal Botanic Garden Sydney

 The Royal Botanic Garden Sydney, established in 1816, is free to the public and adjacent to the Sydney Opera House.
 The gardens display plant species from around the world and provide a beautiful escape from busy urban life.

-The gardens are a great place for exercise, long strolls by the Sydney Harbor, and picnics with friends.
+The gardens are a great place for exercise, long strolls by the Sydney Harbour, and picnics with friends.
 However, there’s much to learn and volunteers offer free daily walking tours.
 You can also get insight into how the indigenous population lived off the land before European arrival by booking an Aboriginal Heritage Tour ($41 AUD).

 Once you’ve worked up an appetite, eat at the various cafés and restaurants or enjoy a sweet ice cream in the sun!

 Mrs. Macquarie’s Chair is part of the Royal Botanic Garden Sydney.
 It’s about a 15-minute walk from the Sydney Opera House.
 This tucked away area juts out into the Sydney Harbour, providing a unique vantage point of downtown Sydney.